• Skip to primary navigation

 • All you need to prepare this tasty meze dish is to gather a few ingredients and mix.

-• You can serve it as a part of a meze platter, as a spread on a piece of toast for breakfast or as a dipping sauce to serve with vegetable crudités, kebabs and BBQs.
+• It is versatile.
+You can serve Haydari as a part of a meze platter, as a spread on a piece of toast for breakfast, or as a dipping sauce to serve with vegetable crudités, kebabs, and BBQs.

-• You can make it a couple of days ahead and keep it refrigerated until you need it.
+• You can make this simple yogurt dip a couple of days ahead and keep it refrigerated until you need it.

-• Strained yoghurt - It is also called sack yoghurt, labneh or kerned yoghurt.
+• Strained yogurt - It is also called sack yogurt, labneh, or kerned yogurt.
 You can buy them from most of the large supermarkets.

-• Walnuts - It adds extra texture and nuttiness to the dip but you can omit them if you prefer.
-Lightly toss your walnuts before using them for a more intense flavour.
+• Walnuts - It adds extra texture and nuttiness to the dip but you can omit them or use pistachio nuts if you prefer.
+Lightly toast your walnuts before using them for a more intense flavor.

-• Dill - It pairs perfectly with cheese and yoghurt.
+• Dill - It pairs perfectly with cheese and yogurt.
 You can use fresh mint alternatively.

 • Garlic - Use a fresh garlic clove for this recipe.
-Fresh garlic is a great flavouring that adds sweetness and nuttiness to dishes.
-Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.
-I use two large or three small fresh garlic cloves for this recipe.
+Fresh garlic is a great flavoring that adds sweetness and nuttiness to dishes.
+Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester.

 • Butter - It adds extra richness and body to the dip.
-Gently melt it with dried mint and some chilli flakes before adding it to yoghurt.
+Gently melt it with dried mint and some chili flakes before adding it to yogurt.
 You can substitute it with EVOO.

 Making this delicious dip is very simple and straightforward.
 However, to achieve the best results you need to follow a few simple steps: